 Diagnosing Collie Eye Anomaly in Dogs

-Genetic testing and selective breeding are currently the only ways to decrease the incidence of collie eye anomaly being passed to new canine generations.
-Tests are available to screen dogs before they are used for breeding and can tell breeders if a dog is simply a carrier or has a form of collie eye anomaly.
-This test uses a cheek swab or blood sample to look for genetic markers but an eye examination should also be performed by a veterinary ophthalmologist to look for any abnormalities inside the dog's eye.
+Selective breeding with the use of genetic testing is currently the only way to decrease the instances of collie eye anomaly being passed to new canine generations.
+Tests are available to screen dogs before they are bred, which can tell responsible breeders if a dog is simply a carrier or has a form of collie eye anomaly.
+This test uses a cheek swab or blood sample to look for genetic markers.
+An eye examination should also be performed by a veterinary ophthalmologist to look for any abnormalities inside the dog's eye.